“Sign here, here and here”

 - Ensure that all blank spaces in the document are completed or scratched out and sign next to it.

-- If there is anything that has to be changed in the document, make sure that the changes are made before signing it.
+- If there is anything that has to be changed to the document, make sure that the changes are made before signing it.

-- Read the document again after any changes are made.
+- Read the document again after any changes were made to it.
 It cannot be emphasised enough how important it is to read a document before signing it.